crufters/actio/docs/README.md

 MyService/notMyEndpoint 1ms 404 Error { message: 'endpoint not found' }
 ```

-#### 4.1.1.
-Why Unexposed is important
+#### Why Unexposed is important

-The `@Unexposed` decorator is supremely important because it enables us to build endpoints only available to other services but not available to end users at the API gateway level.
+The `@Unexposed` decorator is supremely important because it is the primary mechanism for "Service to service" calls.
+It enables us to build unauthenticated endpoints only available to other services but not available to end users at the API gateway level.

+Here is an example:

+Imagine a versatile and generic coupon service where the coupon creation endpoint is `@Unexposed`.
+The coupon service might handle code generation, expiry and all other functionalities but it might not know why a user gets a coupon - that might be too usecase specific and hinder reusability of the service.

+We can move authorization to the caller services by making CouponCreate @Unexposed and implement our own logic upwards in the call chain.
+Do users get a Coupon as part of some kind of game?
+They purchase it?
+The coupon service doesn't necessarily have to care.

-@todo: For monoliths the current implementation is fine but for a microservices setup we need to build out a service to service call mechanism driven by this decorator.
+@todo: For monoliths the current implementation is fine (and works) but for a microservices setup we need to build out a service to service call mechanism driven by this decorator.

-### 4.2.
-Raw
+### Raw

 Class methods get turned into JSON expecting HTTP endpoints by Actio.
 This works fine for most use cases but sometimes we need access to the underlying HTTP request and response types.
 A prime example of that is the `FileService`: